rbtylee/tutorial-jsonc/tutorial/equal.md

 # JSON Comparison

+Now for something easier.
+What does it mean for two JSON objects to be equal?

 To test for equality of two JSON objects json-c provides the function:

 - int json_object_equal(json_object *obj1, json_object *obj2)